-The Colorectal Surgery Program at the University of Arizona (UA), Division of General Surgery is dedicated to the assessment, diagnosis, and treatment of disorders of the colon, rectum, and anus.
-The mission of the Division and the Colorectal Surgery Program is the delivery of high-quality, cost-effective medical and surgical care with dignity and compassion.
+The Colorectal Surgery Program at the University of Arizona is dedicated to the assessment, diagnosis, and treatment of disorders of the colon, rectum, and anus.
+Our mission is the delivery of high-quality, cost-effective medical and surgical care with dignity and compassion.

 UA colorectal surgeons emphasize multidisciplinary care for patients with colon, rectal, and anal cancers to provide the most advanced and comprehensive diagnostic and treatment plan.
 We work closely with gastroenterology, medical oncology, diagnositic and radiation oncology, and pathology, and are members of the weekly Gastrointestinal Tumor Board.
 Diagnostic studies, both before and after surgery, are critical to patient care.
 Follow-up care for colorectal surgical patients at the UA is considered crucial for lifelong health.